pdxalba/gitCommands/gitCommands.md

 git mv <old filename> <new filename>   renames a file	(still need to commit after) git rm <filename> removes a file from git   (still need to commit after)

+git add -u If a file has been deleted (outside git) this stages it (then you need to commit to delete)